diepbp/Trau/README.md

 - Install a custom Z3-4.4.1.0.
 Extract z3-4.4.1.0.tar.gz and follow its README to install the custom Z3.

-- Edit the file config.mk.
+- Edit the file build/config.mk.
 You need to update the path for custom z3 and ANTLR:
 ```
 	CUSTOM_Z3_LIB_PATH := /path/to/custom/Z3/lib
 	CUSTOM_Z3_INCLUDE_PATH := /path/to/custom/Z3/include